copycat1024/simwar2/README.md

 # simwar2
-Simple set piece battle game
+Simple set piece battle game that allow you to desing your own hero by writing lua files.

 ### Requirement:
-Debian linux
+Debian linux with cmake installed.

 ### Installation:
 Clone the source code and compile it with cmake.